dsidavis/RFundamentals/Attributes.md

 The actual object is a list, but we are to think of it as an lm object.

-The typeof() function tells us the fundamental type of the object, in other words, how it is constructred.
+The typeof() function tells us the fundamental type of the object, in other words, how it is constructed.

 The function str() is also useful for seeing the structure of an object and an overview of its contents.